TechnicJelle/GPUForBeginners/docs/README.md

 SDL3's GPU API is heavily inspired by the famously verbose Vulkan, but it is much more condensed, so you should be able to get up and running relatively quickly.

-It contains essentially all features than a normal 3D application or game could need, but if you need very platform-specific features or very modern functionality, you should look at other APIs instead.
+It contains essentially all features that a normal 3D application or game could need, but if you need very platform-specific features or very modern functionality, you should look at other APIs instead.
-But even then, SDL's GPU API is likely a good introduction for those more complicated APIs.
+But even then, SDL's GPU API is a good introduction for those more complicated platform APIs.

 So without further ado, let's get started, shall we!